MajedKawa/aiXplain-Certification-Project/README.md

 #3 Asking the model a question related to a document

 Here, the user asks the agent a question and provides the document name.
-The agent in this case will search in the global index trying to finds an answer to the user’s question For example, the user query “Based on this document: 'who_guidelines.pdf' provide examples of health risks due to poor housing”
+The agent in this case will search in the global index, trying to find an answer to the user’s question For example, the user query “Based on this document: 'who_guidelines.pdf' provide examples of health risks due to poor housing”
 The team agent then selects the necessary agent (Global Document RAG Agent) to answer the question correctly, based on the global document indexed.